rise8-us/delivery-playbooks/docs/content/plays/engineering/DDD-Eventstorm.md

 **Policy:** A business rule or reaction that describes what happens **when** a specific event occurs, often leading to a new command or event (e.g., "When Order Placed then Notify Warehouse").

-**Actor:** A person or external system that initiates a command or interacts with the system (e.g., "Customer," "CI Pipeline," "Payment Gateway").
+**Actor:** A person that initiates a command or interacts with the system (e.g., "Customer," "CI Pipeline," "Payment Gateway").

 **Entity:** An object defined by its distinct identity, which persists over time and across different representations (e.g., a specific `Customer` with an ID, a unique `Order`).